Why Painted Gold in Ceramic Repair & Restoration Cannot Match Precisely Kiln Fired Gold

 Optical Qualities

-- Fired Gold: A smooth, continuous metallic surface that reflects light brilliantly, creating a liquid-metal effect.
+Fired Gold: Fired Gold: A smooth, continuous metallic surface that reflects light brilliantly, creating a mirror-like, liquid-metal effect.

 Why Restored Pottery Cannot Be Refired